NewieVentures/Smart-City-Engagement-Workshop/WiFi/README.md

 19. In the DemoApp window, find the line that starts with "#define ID", about 8 lines from the top.
 20. Add your UNO's identifier.
 For example, if your UNO identifier is 822ed1, the line should look like:

-#define ID    822ed1
+* #define ID    822ed1

-The spaces between "ID" and "822ed1" are not important.
+* _The spaces between "ID" and "822ed1" are not important._
 21. Save your changes and then click the "tick" button at the top left of the DemoApp window.
-Some red and white text output should appear in the black section at the bottom of the window.
+* Some red and white text output should appear in the black section at the bottom of the window.
-If "Done compiling" appears in the green section above the black section, move to the next step.
+* If *Done compiling* appears in the green section above the black section, move to the next step.
-If "Done compiling" does not appear, double check each of the steps so far or seek some help.
+* If *Done compiling* does not appear, double check each of the steps so far or seek some help.
 22. Click the "arrow" button next to the "tick" button to program your changes to the UNO WiFi board.
 After about 15 seconds "Done uploading" should appear in the green section.
 If not, double check the connections or seek help.

 The UNO board will automatically start sending messages every minute.